bingcheng1998/VE370/project/P3/report/Readme.md

 ### 2.3 Architectures: Deep Belief Network

 In 2006, Geoffrey Hinton, the father of neural network, gave birth to the artifact, solved the training problem of deep neural network in one stroke, promoted the rapid development of deep learning, and created a new situation of artificial intelligence.
 In recent years, a lot of intelligent products have emerged in the field of science and technology, which has deeply affected everyone's life.
 And what is this artifact?
-That's the Deep Faith Network (Deep Belief Network, or DBN) [14].
+That's the Deep Belief Network (DBN) [12].

 Deep belief network (DBN) solves the optimization problem of deep-level neural network by layer-by-layer training, and gives better initial weights to the whole network by layer-by-layer training.
 As long as the network can be fine-tuned to achieve the optimal solution.